Rethinking Charter's Expense System

 The Context & Problem

-Before I joined the project, Charter’s legacy expense reporting system was nearing discontinuation and needed to be replaced, prompting the software team to begin developing a new application.
-I was brought on to improve the UI where possible, but early observations quickly revealed several usability issues, including inconsistent UI patterns, unclear visual hierarchy, and more.
+Before I joined, Charter's legacy expense reporting system was nearing discontinuation and needed to be replaced, prompting the software team to begin developing a new application.
+I was brought on to improve the UI where possible, but early observations quickly revealed several usability issues including inconsistent UI patterns, unclear visual hierarchy, and more.

-After presenting these findings to my project manager, Dale, we decided to undertake a full redesign of the application.
-I led by conducting a heuristic analysis to identify key usability issues, creating wireframes and prototypes to explore and test different iterations, and developing a cohesive design system in Figma to ensure we maintained consistency during the rebuild.
-I then collaborated closely with our developer, Yessica, to implement the final solution using Power Apps.
+After presenting my findings, we decided to undertake a full redesign.
+I led by conducting a heuristic analysis to identify key usability issues, creating wireframes and prototypes to test different iterations, and developing a design system in Figma to maintain consistency throughout.
+I then collaborated closely with our developer to implement the final solution in Power Apps.

 PROBLEM